mapteb/js-state-machine/README.md

 More information on this project is at:
 <https://dzone.com/articles/a-simple-javascript-state-machine>

-If you like this project it would help if you could add a GitHub star at the top of this page.
+## Realed Projects

+An alternative verson of this project that uses web components instead of jquery is at: https://github.com/mapteb/state-transitions-with-webcomponents

 An extension of this project to include server models is [js-state-machine-v2](https://github.com/mapteb/js-state-machine-v2)